-Lab associates (LAs) explore the field of music cognition through laboratory studies.
-LAs are the new wave of researchers at DML and continue to offer vital assistance to help keep projects running in exchange for experience, education, and insight on standards within the musical domain of psychological study.
-Each individual either selects their own project through direct discussion with a graduate/thesis student or receives an assignment to balance out the needs of the lab.
+Lab associates (LAs) are undergraduates who explore the field of music cognition through laboratory studies.
+LAs are the new wave of researchers at DML and provide vital assistance to help keep projects running in exchange for experience, education, and insight on standards within the domain of music psychology.
+Each individual either develops their own project through discussion with the director or a graduate/thesis student, or receives a pre-designed assignment to balance out the needs of the lab.

 Students may apply to be an LA for course credit through a multitude of McMaster departments.
-Those who enroll in the lab for credit are often considered research practicum students, but still fall under our classification of an associate.
-The following list showcases just some of the many course codes that may be used for this purpose:
+The following list shows some of the many course codes that can be used for this purpose:

 - BIO 3IR3

 - ENGSOCTY xX03

 - MUSIC xX03

 - MUSICCOG xQQ3

 - NURSING 4NR3

 Inclusion of “x” within a course code indicates availability at levels 3 and 4, and occasionally level 2.